lewis-revill/morello-sdk/README.md

 A **Debian 10 based aarch64** environment with **network access** and this repository available inside.
 Make sure you have around 4GB of available disk space for the whole process.

-The scripts have not been tested in other environments, although any aarch64 based Linux should work.
+The scripts have not been tested in other environments, although any aarch64 based Linux might work.

 **Requirements:** GIT 1.8.2 (for submodule branch support).